hyaliyun/Google-Docs/website/learn/global_objects/json/stringify/index.md

 ### Issue with serializing circular references

-Since the [JSON format](https://www.json.org/) doesn't support object references (although an [IETF draft exists](https://datatracker.ietf.org/doc/html/draft-pbryan-zyp-json-ref-03)), a {{jsxref("TypeError")}} will be thrown if one attempts to encode an object with circular references.
+Since the [JSON format](https://www.json.org/) doesn't support object references (although an [IETF draft exists](https://datatracker.ietf.org/doc/html/draft-pbryan-zyp-json-ref-03)), a  will be thrown if one attempts to encode an object with circular references.

 ```js example-bad
 const circularReference = {};